RLBot/RLBotPack/RLBotPack/Invisibot/README.md

 The bot is working pretty well.
 Sometimes the simulation is not perfect and it results in the bot not being in the place that the "controlling" bot expects.
 This results in invisibot performing worse than the "controlling" bot.
-Since the controlling bot is Kamael though, a bad Nexto still performs pretty well.
+Since the controlling bot is Nexto though, a bad Nexto still performs pretty well.